Unlock the Power of HDR on WordPress

 MP4 MOV

-This is because WordPress automatically processes high resolution images, creating scaled down versions.
-You’ll see “-scaled” added to the end of the filename in the Media Library, which confirms the default behaviour is active.
+You’ll see “-scaled” added before the end of the filename in the Media Library, which confirms the default behaviour is active.

-There are two ways to address this:
+There are two main ways to address this:

 1. Change your theme’s function .php